gowenrw/DFW_InfoSec_Badge_2018/docs/index.md

 Coming Soon!

 ## Arduino Code for the Badge

 The arduino that came in the kit should have been loaded with code that will work with your badge.
 This code walks different colors around the star of the badge by turning on and off LEDs.

 This code is available here:
 [DFW-InfoSec-Badge-Color_Walk_low_power](https://raw.githubusercontent.com/gowenrw/DFW_InfoSec_Badge_2018/master/DFW-InfoSec-Badge-Color_Walk_low_power/DFW-InfoSec-Badge-Color_Walk_low_power.ino)

 There is a version of this code that lights multiple LEDs at once when walking color around the badge.
 This version uses more power which is why it was not loaded by default.

 This code is available here:
 [DFW-InfoSec-Badge-Color_Walk](https://raw.githubusercontent.com/gowenrw/DFW_InfoSec_Badge_2018/master/DFW-InfoSec-Badge-Color_Walk/DFW-InfoSec-Badge-Color_Walk.ino)

-There are more code example in the github repository that you may want to check out.
+There are more code examples in the github repository that you may want to check out.